Uranbileg88/MDS608_Group-5-/Week9.md

 Why it helps: Quick reporting helps your team take immediate action and investigate scams while also warning other users.
 Finally
 By implementing a combination of security measures, customer education, real-time fraud detection, and clear communication, your fintech company can help minimize the risks of scams.
 Taking proactive steps like multi-factor authentication, fraud detection systems, and real-time alerts will make your platform more secure.
 Educating your customers about common scams and providing easy access to support will also play a key role in preventing fraud.
+We also discuss our country is risk of scam and business our group member Wenxian he lost 50000 verycarefully scam is everywhere